Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ### Loading Forward List

 Forward list loads the list of user whom any message or file can be forwarded.
 Select user to forward message.
+Change the type of mode to `MesiboUserListFragment.MODE_SELECTCONTACT_FORWARD`.

+There are some ectra arguments to load forward list

+- `MesiboUI.MESSAGE_ID`- MESSAGE_ID is the unique ID for each message ,that you need to forward.
-Multiple message can also be forwarded at a time by  putting all the message Ids in an array and pass it as extra argument `MesiboUI.MESSAGE_IDS`.
-There is one more extra argument `MesiboUI.FORWARD_AND_CLOSE`, you can pass `true` to close the MesiboUserListFragment soon after the message forwarding is done
+- `MesiboUI.MESSAGE_IDS` - Multiple message can also be forwarded at a time by  putting all the message Ids in an array.
+- `MesiboUI.FORWARD_AND_CLOSE` - FORWARD_AND_CLOSE is boolean argument.
+You can close the forward list sson after your message is forwarded.
+Pass `true' to forward and close forward list.
+- `MesiboUI.MESSAGE_CONTENT`- The conatins the content of a message.

 ```java
             Bundle bl = new Bundle();